 - 15.1 Safeguarding incidents can occur outside of the Trust and can be associated with outside factors.
-Trust staff, particularly the DSL and their deputy(s), will always consider the context of incidents this is known as contextual safeguarding. - 15.2 Assessment of pupils' behaviour will consider whether there are wider environmental factors that are a threat to their safety and/or welfare. - 15.3 The Trust will provide as much contextual information as possible when making referrals to CSCS.
+Trust staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines, and radicalisation. - 15.2 Assessment of pupils' behaviour will consider whether there are wider environmental factors that are a threat to their safety and/or welfare. - 15.3 The Trust will provide as much contextual information as possible when making referrals to CSC.

-16. A child missing from education
+16. A child absent from education